-At Law Office of Cohen & Jaffe, LLP, we represent clients who have suffered serious injuries in Long Island rollover accidents.
-We have no fear of taking on vehicle manufacturers who put cars on the road that jeopardize the lives of innocent people.
-Our responsibility is to the injured victims, and we will do everything in our power to protect their interests.
+At the Law Office of Cohen & Jaffe, LLP, our Long Island rollover accident attorneys represent clients who suffered serious injuries in rollovers and other types of crashes.
+We will take on any vehicle manufacturer that put you in danger.
+Our responsibility is to the injured victims, and we will do everything in our power to protect your interests.

 Causes of Rollover Accidents

-Rollover accidents are complex crashes involving the driver, the vehicle, the road and environmental factors, as stated on Safercar.gov, a website presented by the National Highway Traffic Safety Administration (NHTSA).
+Rollover accidents are complex crashes often involving the driver, the vehicle, the road, and environmental factors, as stated on Safercar.gov, a website presented by the National Highway Traffic Safety Administration (NHTSA).
 Factors that contribute to rollovers include:

-- Vehicle design – Although any vehicle can roll over, taller, narrower vehicles such as SUVs, vans and pickups have higher centers of gravity and are more susceptible to this type of accident.
+- Vehicle design – Although any vehicle can roll over, taller, narrower vehicles such as SUVs, vans, and pickups have higher centers of gravity and are more susceptible to rollover accidents.

-- Speed – According to NHTSA, around 40 percent of all fatal rollover accidents involve excessive speed, and nearly 75 percent occur on roadways where the posted speed limit is at least 55 mph.
+- Speed – According to NHTSA, around 40 percent of all fatal rollover accidents involve excessive speed.
+Nearly 75 percent of these accidents occur on roadways where the posted speed limit is at least 55 mph.

-- Alcohol – Almost half of rollover accidents involve alcohol, as reported by NHTSA.
-Alcohol impairment of judgment, vision and muscular coordination can make drivers more likely to lose control of a vehicle.
+- Alcohol – Almost half of rollover accidents involve alcohol, as reported by the NHTSA.
+Alcohol impairs judgment, vision, and muscular coordination and can make drivers more likely to lose control of a vehicle.

-- Driver distraction – As more than 90 percent of all fatal, single-vehicle rollover crashes occur during routine driving maneuvers, the data imply that driver factors, such as distracted driving and inattention, are significant contributing factors to rollover accidents.
+- Driver distraction – More than 90 percent of all fatal, single-vehicle rollover crashes occur during routine driving maneuvers.
+This data implies that driver factors, such as distracted driving and inattention, are significant contributing factors to rollover accidents.

 - Tire failure – Defective tires can blow out, causing a driver to lose control of the vehicle.
 Defective tires can also cause a car to pitch forward or sideways into a roll.